YaboLee/RevenueSalesData/README.md

    Java package that grab table from pdf file and save to csv.

+**Note: **Final output files are in the root directory.
+Data files in the data/ directory is mid-way data.

 ## Done

 1. Grab table from the pdf file and save it to csv.
 2. Manipulate data scheme for further analysis.

+## Future

+1. Improve data
+2. Learn Tableau